brenns10/libstephen/README.md

 ## Documentation

-The [GitHub Wiki][] is currently the best source for user friendly documentation.
-It's a good place to go to get a handle on how you should use the library.

-Documentation on individual functions is provided inline in Doxygen style.
-This is used to generate an API documentation site.
-This is automatically done by Travis and published at the [libstephen tool site][].
+If you want documentation on this library, well you're in luck!
+One of the things I have experimented with is automatically producing and publishing up-to-date documentation.
+You can find documentation up-to-date with master in the [documentation section][doc] of the tool site.
+This includes both tutorial/commentary style documentation, as well as function-level documentation generated from the code.

-You can generate documentation yourself by running the command "make docs" in the project root directory.
-Reference materials will be produced in the doc/ folder.
-Please note that the tools Doxygen and Graphviz are required to produce this documentation.
+You can generate this documentation yourself by running the command "make docs" in the project root directory.
+This requires Doxygen, as well as Python, Sphinx, and the sphinx-rtd-theme to be installed.

 ## Test Coverage